-The Janelle Shopping and Leisure Complex in Finglas Dublin is opened by the Lord Mayor of Dublin Bertie Ahern.
+The Janelle Shopping and Leisure Complex in Finglas is opened by the Lord Mayor of Dublin Bertie Ahern.

 Developed by Monarch Properties on the site previously occupied by the Janelle clothing factory in Farnham in Finglas, the £12 million Janelle Shopping and Leisure Complex contains 31 shops including the supermarket Super Crazy Prices, and will employ an estimated 275 people.